CLTPayne/headlines-app/README.md

   a.
 Installed (helmet)[https://www.npmjs.com/package/helmet] middleware to help protect the application from some web vulnerabilities.<br/>
   b.
 Installed (compression)[https://www.npmjs.com/package/compression] middleware for compress the http response that is sent to the client.<br/>
   c.
 Add engines info to package JSON.<br/>
+  d.
+Set up the repository and update going forward with ```git push heroku master```
+25. Add search routing and functionality to complete next application feature.

 ### Status at the point of push:
 1.